fsprojects/Paket/completion/README.zsh.md

   return 0 # 0 == always outdated, you should better use use-cache off.
 }
 ```

+There are two special default cache policies for completions relying on the
+existence of local files, e.g. `paket.dependencies` and `paket.lock`.
+For Paket commands that read these, the cache is invalidated as soon as the
+file's modification time is newer than the cache.
+(See `_paket_cache_policy_dependencies_file` and
+`_paket_cache_policy_lock_file`.)

 ### Disable running Paket to get packages, versions etc. as completion arguments